codeballet/dockerize-django-authentication/README.md

 # Introduction to Dockerize Django: Authentication

-This is a test app to explore how to use authentication for a Django webapp, running on Docker.
+This is a test app to explore the development of a webapp based on Django, running on Docker.

 The overall aim is for the app to be production ready, using the following components: